siddharth201/MyNotes/miscellaneous/ML/Maths/VectorsInfo-2.md

+In standard math, we deal with single numbers (like x=5 or y=10).
+In Machine Learning, dealing with one number at a time is far too slow and limited.
+We need a way to package multiple numbers together and mathematically operate on them all at once.
+That is what a vector is.

 Why is this shift to Vectors so important?
 Dimensionality: A house doesn't just have an area (x).
-It has an area (x 1
+It has an area (x1 ​
-​
  ), a number of bedrooms (x
 2